Translate

 Eryn’s eyes lit up.
 “What is it?”

-The Dwarf smiled slyly and held out a small, glistening stone.
-“It’s called a ‘souvenir.’
-Take it, tell your village it’s priceless, and make sure they buy you at least one round of drinks for your trouble.”
+The Dwarf smiled and held out a small, glistening pebble.
+Take it, tell your village you’ve found the fabled stone, and make sure they buy you at least one round of drinks for your trouble.”

-Eryn stared at the shiny pebble.
+Eryn stared at the shiny object.
 It wasn’t the Aelûna, but it sparkled enough to fool the folks back home.
 And, really, what was a hero without a little embellishment?

-With a grin, Eryn pocketed the stone, thanked the Dwarf, and began his trek back to Dalefern—ready to tell the grandest tale of his “great adventure” and hoping it was enough to get a free drink… or two.
+With a grin, Eryn tool the gift, thanked the Dwarf profusely, and began his trek back to Dalefern—ready to tell the grandest tale of his “great adventure” and hoping it was enough to get a free drink… or two.

 An Unexpected Letter

 It had been raining for three days straight, the kind of relentless downpour that turned the village roads to mud and the air to mist.
 Katherine sat at her kitchen table, staring out of the window, watching the droplets race each other down the glass.
-A fire crackled in the hearth behind her, but its warmth did not comfort her.
+A fire crackled in the hearth behind her, but its warmth did not provide comfort.

-On the table before her lay a single letter.
-The envelope was creased at the edges, the ink slightly smudged from having been carried for too long in the postman’s bag.
-Her name, written in a neat, familiar hand, stared back at her like a question she didn’t want to answer.
+On the table lay a single letter.
+The envelope was creased at the edges, the ink slightly smudged from having been carried for too long in damp post bags.
+Her name, etched in flamboyant calligraphy, stared back at her.

 She hadn’t opened it yet.
-It had arrived the day before, slipped under her door by old Mr. Harris who delivered the post when the rain made the usual service impossible.
+It had arrived the day before, slipped under her door by Mr Harris, who delivered the post when the rain made the usual service impossible.
 She had set it aside, telling herself she’d get to it later.
-But even now, the next morning, it lay there, untouched, as though it might burn her if she dared to tear it open.
+But even now, the next morning, it lay there, untouched.

-Katherine had always hated letters.
-They brought news, and news was rarely good.
-The last letter she’d received had been a formal notice from the hospital—her mother had passed peacefully in the night.
-She hadn’t cried then, nor since.
-There didn’t seem to be enough energy in her to produce tears.
-Instead, the world had taken on a muted, dreamlike quality, as if she were watching her own life from a distance.
+Letters brought news, and news had rarely been good—not since the day she had received notice that her mother had passed away peacefully in the night.
+She hadn’t cried then.
+There didn’t seem to be enough energy left in her to produce the tears.

-With a sudden resolve, she slid her finger under the seal and tore it open.
-The paper inside was thick, expensive, like the kind you might expect for an important document.
-She unfolded it slowly, the rustling sound oddly loud.
+She slid her finger under the seal and tore it open.
+The paper inside was thick, expensive.
+She unfolded it slowly.

-The letter was brief.
-Only a few lines written in the same neat script as the address.
+The letter was brief—only a few lines written in the same extravagant script as the address.

 “Katherine,

 I’ve thought about you every day since we last met.
 There are things I should have said back then, things I should have done.
 I don’t expect you to forgive me, but I hope you can understand.
-I’ll be in the village tomorrow.
-If you’d like to talk, meet me by the oak tree at noon.
+I’ll be in the village on the first day of May.
+If you’d like to talk, please meet me by the oak tree at noon.

 —J.”

 The oak tree.
 That old, gnarled thing that stood on the hill at the edge of the village, where they used to meet when they were younger, before everything fell apart.
-She hadn’t been there in ages.
-It was where she had last seen him, on a day much like this, just before he left for good.
+She hadn’t been there for ten years.
+It was where she had last hoped to see him, on a day much like this, just before he left for good.

-She’d waited for him then, too.
+She’d waited for him then.
 Waited for hours, watching the road, hoping he’d change his mind, but he never came.

-Now, he was asking her to meet again.
-After all this time.
+Now, he was asking her to meet again, after all this time—today.

-Katherine paced the small kitchen, her thoughts racing.
+Katherine paced the small kitchen.
 She had built a life without him.
 She had learned not to think of him.
 And yet, here he was, pulling her back with a few simple words.

 The rain showed no sign of stopping.
-But Katherine, with the letter clenched in her hand, grabbed her coat from the hook by the door and stepped out into the storm.
+But Katherine grabbed her coat from the hook by the door and stepped out into it.

-As she walked, the cold rain soaked through her coat, but she barely felt it.
+As she walked, patches of cold rainwater soaked through her outerwear, although she barely noticed.
 Her feet knew the way, carrying her along the familiar path, past the houses with their drawn curtains, past the churchyard with its leaning gravestones.

 When she finally reached the oak tree, it stood just as she remembered—its thick branches spreading wide, offering shelter from the rain.
 And beneath it, there he was.

-Katherine hesitated for a moment, the years of silence stretching between them like a chasm.
+Katherine hesitated for a moment.
 Then, her voice came out, softer than she’d intended.

 “John.”

-He turned slowly, and when their eyes met, the past came rushing back, as though the years had never passed.
+He turned slowly, and their eyes finally met.
 For a moment, neither of them spoke.

-Then, without warning, he stepped forward, closing the distance between them in two swift strides.
+Without warning, he stepped forward, closing the distance between them in a few swift strides.
 His hands, warm and steady, cupped her face, and before she could say another word, his lips pressed into hers.

 The kiss became a storm, fierce and unrelenting, washing away the distance, the pain, the regrets that had kept them apart for so long.
 It was a kiss that spoke of every moment they had missed, of every night they had spent apart, longing for the other.
 Katherine’s hands fisted in his shirt, pulling him closer, desperate to close the gap that had once felt insurmountable.